Why Content Is Important for Marketing and Why You Should Invest

 But if you’re not getting the results you need from your other forms of marketing, if you need your website to start pulling its weight, it might be time to start looking at your content.

-To put it simply, adding a variety of sales landing pages with clear calls to action to your website can turn your website into a lead generation machine.
+To put it simply, adding a variety of sales landing pages with clear calls-to-action (CTA) to your website can turn your website into a lead generation machine.

 Consider these statistics: